FOSSRIT/runbook/docs/infra/website.md

 Additionally, Jekyll uses the string `<!--more-->` to define where the summary of pages end.
 This is used when showing post previews on the site.
-Optionally, the `excerpt` frontmatter can be defined instead to override this (if using an HTML page instead of Markdown in special cases, the `excerpt` frontmatter _should be used_ instead of `<!--more-->`).
+Optionally, the `excerpt` Front Matter can be defined instead to override this (if using an HTML page instead of Markdown in special cases, the `excerpt` Front Matter _should be used_ instead of `<!--more-->`).
 Please use this functionality to keep lists of posts readable.

+#### Calendar feed

+Jekyll also generates an iCal calendar feed of event announcements, talks, and events.
+This feed is generated at [fossrit.github.io/feeds/calendar.ics](https://fossrit.github.io/feeds/calendar.ics).

+Here is the logic for common, notable event properties:

+* Titles come from the `title` Front Matter
+* Descriptions come from the page body.
+  Uses summaries if defined with `<!--more-->` (or `excerpt` Front Matter).
+* Dates:
+    * If specified, `date-start` and `date-end` allows manual specification of event date and time
+        * Useful when announcement of an event is not same day as event itself
+        * Also allows specifying start/end times
+    * Otherwise, the date given in the file name is used
+* Locations can be (optionally) specified with the `location` Front Matter
+* URLs:
+    * If `redirect`, gives link directly
+    * If for post, gives post link
+    * Otherwise, gives the [_Get Involved_](https://fossrit.github.io/get-involved/) page by default

 #### Example post